 When a project is located in an impoverished or developing country, the lenders and investors to the project will often seek to mitigate the resulting risks through the involvement of multilateral and other public sector lending institutions, whose participation may act as a deterrent to adverse interference by the host government for fear of cutting off access to international credit sources.
 If this is the case, these institutions will seek to confirm that the project satisfies their specific development and other policy mandates.
 For example, they may need to determine that the project benefits the local population and not just a limited number of well-positioned investors and government officials.
 To accomplish this, they may require that diligence be undertaken to confirm the absence of inappropriate payments relating to the award of the project's licences and concessions.
 They may also seek clarity on how the host government will invest the tax and other revenues derived from the project.

 ii Corporate governance

-Because host governments often require that project companies be established under local law, investors will wish to pay particular attention to how that law affects the governance of the project company.
+Because host governments often require that project companies be established under local law, investors should pay particular attention to how that law affects the governance of the project company.
 Crucially for investors, the project company's ability to distribute the project's surplus funds to its shareholders must not be unduly constrained by corporate law and local accounting practices.
-Foreign investors who participate in the equity alongside local investors will wish to be certain that their rights in relation to the control of the project company will be respected.
+Foreign investors who participate in the equity alongside local investors will want to be certain that their rights in relation to the control of the project company will be respected.
 Lenders will also need to assess the degree of flexibility that local law allows in such matters, not least because, in the worst-case scenario, they may need to replace the original investors in the project.

 iii Regulation and authorisations